rosell-dk/webp-on-demand/README.md

 Once set up, it will automatically convert images, no matter how they are referenced.
 It for example also works on images referenced in CSS.
 As the solution does not require any change in the HTML, it can easily be integrated into any website / framework (A Wordpress adaptation was recently published on [wordpress.org](https://wordpress.org/plugins/webp-express/) - its also on [github](https://github.com/rosell-dk/webp-express))

-This readme describes how to use *webp-on-demand* in an existing composer project.
-We have however also made it simple to use webp-on-demand without composer.
-If you want to do that, read [docs/install-without-composer.md](https://github.com/rosell-dk/webp-on-demand/blob/master/docs/install-without-composer.md)

 ## Overview